-A few months after I wrote my blog about Key Words and the value of using these in context as opposed to focussing on the elements of music as distinct entities, I started to work on what has become known as Musical Futures: Just Play, the Musical Futures approach for primary teachers who want to make some music with their classes, regardless of their own prior musical experience.
+A few months after I wrote my blog about Key Words and the value of using these in context as opposed to focussing on the elements of music as distinct entities, I started to work on a new Musical Futures approach for primary teachers and students which eventually became known as Just Play.

 At Whitmore, Ken and I spent 2 days working with a Year 4 class.
 It was a massive learning curve for us in many ways and we were able to really put all of our ideas, assumptions and preconceptions to the test.

 Each day lasted approximately 4 hours and there was an assembly performance to the whole school and parents planned to showcase the outcomes the children produced as a result.

 I will write more about this, I really did learn a huge amount from these children, however there was an unexpected but really welcome outcome of the pre-pilot that came out of Nick’s interviews with the children.
 Neither Ken or I had spent any time ‘teaching” key musical concepts or key words to the children we “just played” and of course, as musicians ourselves, we used relevant musical language as we worked through the approach with the class.

 Bu then at the end of the first day, when Nick asked them to go over what they had learned, he found that they were using various key words in context as they explained what they had been doing, something that none of us had expected.